x123/kdy-iss/docs/manoeuvres.md

 4. The main comes over.
 Sheet the headsail on the new leeward side and release the old headsail sheet.
 5. Ease out the mainsheet.
-6. Crew makes final adjusments to sail trim and rigs the preventer again (if using a preventer).
+6. Crew makes final adjustments to sail trim and rigs the preventer again (if using a preventer).

 # Heaving to